umutto/umutto.github.io-deprecated/_posts/2018-06-29-hill-climbing-irl.md

 title: "Hill Climbing Algorithms (and gradient descent variants) IRL"
 date: 2018-06-29
 ---
-This blog post is going to be about, hill climbing algorithms and their common analogy (hill climbing duh...) including most used gradient descent algorithms.
+This blog post is going to be about hill climbing algorithms and their common analogy (hill climbing duh...) including most used gradient descent algorithms.
+You can find the [source code here](https://github.com/umutto/Hill-Climbing-IRL).
 It is inspired by [Chris Foster](https://github.com/chrisfosterelli)'s [Executing gradient descent on the earth](https://fosterelli.co/executing-gradient-descent-on-the-earth) blog post.
-I've basically used the same structure and added new algorithms, refactored the code a bit for my understanding.
+I've basically used the same structure but added new algorithms and refactored the code a bit for my understanding.

-# Introduction
+## Introduction

 This analogy of a blind man going down the hill (finding minima) or blind man climbing a hill (finding maxima) is commonly used to give a better understanding of optimization algorithms.
 From this point, I will use maxima (climbing), but it is really easy to convert one model to other.

-For starters, hill climbing optimization algorithms are iterative algorithms that start from an arbitrary solution(s) and incrementally try to make it better until no further improvements can be made or predetermined number of attempts been made.
+For starters, hill climbing optimization algorithms are iterative algorithms that start from an arbitrary solution(s) and incrementally try to make it better until no further improvements can be made or predetermined number of attempts have been made.
 They usually follow a similar pattern of exploration-exploitation (intensification-diversification, selection-crossover-mutation etc..) using a cost function (or fitness function, optimization function etc..).

-Deciding a step is whether an improvement or not is done by the cost function.
+Deciding if a step is whether an improvement or not is done by the cost function.
 Usually if a step is giving a lower cost, it is deemed to be an improvement.
 But different algorithms may decide differently on whether to take that step or do something else as well as how to decide on a candidate list of steps.

 Now, this is where blind man climbing a hill analogy comes into place.
 Since the results of a cost function can be represented in hills and valleys, finding the optimal solution (the one gives good results for the given cost function) is very similar to climbing a mountainous field.

 <p align="center">
   <img src="https://raw.githubusercontent.com/umutto/umutto.github.io/master/static/images/blog_1_hill_climb/loss_function_space_fig_1.png" alt="loss function"  width="600"/>
   </br>
-  <sup><i>An example loss function.</i></sup>
+  <sup><i>An example of losses in a solution space.</i></sup>
 </p>

  The real life problems are usually very high dimensional so this gets really hard to imagine, but the basis is the same.
 So in theory, these algorithms should do equally good job of climbing on real life surfaces.

-# Project build up, defining the problem space
+## Project build up, defining the problem space

 For more information, you can check the [original blog post](https://fosterelli.co/executing-gradient-descent-on-the-earth) from Chris Foster.
 I'll not go into details here, just talk about the differences, since it is very well written there.